SUBMITTING A PROJECT

 and the Worldview New Genres Fund Development Award

 What does CineMart want in return?

 Finished film projects sprung from the CineMart meetings should mention CineMart or display its logo in their credits.
-Preferably, the following sentence should be mentioned in the credit list: "[film title] has been presented at the CineMart of International Film Festival Rotterdam".
-The CineMart logo will be sent to the makers or editors upon request.
+Preferably, the following sentence should be mentioned in the credit list: "[film title] has been presented at CineMart of International Film Festival Rotterdam".
+The CineMart logo will be sent upon request.